-Item Inspection requirements Steel General statement on condition and at Special Inspections the intact thickness; condition around bolt holes and edges of seams; locations of deterioration and minimum residual thickness.
+Item Inspection requirements Steel General statement on condition and, at Special Inspections, the intact thickness; condition around bolt holes and edges of seams; locations of deterioration and minimum residual thickness.
 Galvanising General statement on condition, and thickness where sound; locations of deterioration, and severity of deterioration.
 Secondary coatings General statement on condition, and thickness where sound; locations of deterioration, and severity of deterioration.
 Invert paving General descriptive statement; details of condition along the structure, whether it is unworn, worn but still providing protection to the structure, or, worn and shell exposed.

-The defects listed in Table 2.13 shall be checked for as part of all inspections.
+2.13 The defects listed in Table 2.13 shall be checked for as part of all inspections.

 Cause / defect Appearance Scour In unpaved structures, coatings may be damaged along the invert, which may lead to the removal of galvanising below the water level followed by corrosion of the steel substrate.
 Corrosion from leachate Loss of galvanising and corrosion of steel substrate.
-Normally at the crown and springing of a structure, appearing initially on the crests of the corrugations.
+Normally at the crown and springing line of a structure, appearing initially on the crests of the corrugations.
 Substantial corrosion of the invert can lead to large inward movements.
 Seepage of leachates can appear as white deposits around bolts and seams.
 Washout of backfill Backfill washed out through corroded sections.
 In extreme situations this can lead to large ground movements.
 Voids in backfill Stockpiles of fines in the invert.
 Wet/dry cycles Deterioration of coatings, which can be particularly noticeable in structures carrying little or no flow where coatings can be removed in a narrow band along the whole length of the structure.
 Abnormal or excessive water flow Damage to the coatings above the invert paving.
 Deposition of debris blocking the waterway leading to overtopping of the road.
 Turbulence in the stream, particularly at the inlet.
 Damage to bitumen pavings Deterioration at the ends of a pipe, particularly at bevelled ends.
 Cracking in bitumen.
 Broken invert paving.
 Settlement Cracking of buckling of the steel.
 Overtopping if containing water.
 Impact Broken or damaged invert pavings.
 Dents or impact damage to steel plates.
 Atmospheric pollution Deterioration of coatings.
-Aggressive backfill (see note 1) General corrosion or pitting corrosion.
-Note 1.
-Aggressive backfill environments are outside the scope of CD 375 [Ref 4.N] for design of CSBS.
+General corrosion or pitting corrosion.